mealaud/mealaud.github.io/content/about-me/index.md

 * Kelanu Ranganap – Kelanu is so cool!
 We met at our physics lab internship during the summer of 2021 and we’ve been great friends since then.
 I love this guy a lot.

-* [Kyle Chud](https://github.com/kylechui) – I met the back of Kyle’s head during the summer going into my high school senior year when we took multivariable together at a local community college.
+* [King Chud](https://github.com/kylechui) – I met the back of Kyle’s head during the summer going into my high school senior year when we took multivariable together at a local community college.
 We ended up taking another course together the coming fall where I meant the front of his head and found out he was a cool guy.
 He’s still really cool.
 He’s also rich and famous, so that’s a plus.
 Check out his Neovim plugin!

 * [Logang Bigslap](https://loganhyslop.github.io/) - Logan is mega cool and mega cracked.
 We met his freshman year (my sorta junior year).
 He actually does math (good stuff at that).
 B)